BX-Studio-Webflow/webflow-wp-proxy/README.md

 ## Deployment

-1. Ensure `wrangler.jsonc` has the correct `WEBFLOW_URL` / `WORDPRESS_URL` values for each environment or set them via Cloudflare dashboard.
+1. Ensure `wrangler.jsonc` has the correct `WEBFLOW_URL` / `OTHER_URL` values for each environment or set them via Cloudflare dashboard.
 2. Deploy:
    ```bash
    pnpm run deploy